 FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 FundedNext is the best-value alternative to FTMO for Australian prop traders.
 UAE-based, launched 2022, over 65,000 Trustpilot reviews averaging 4.5 out of 5, documented payouts in the hundreds of millions of US dollars.
 Challenge fees run 20 to 40 percent below FTMO for equivalent account sizes, and profit splits scale up to 95 percent on the Stellar Challenge plan versus FTMO's 90 percent ceiling.
+Rating: 4.5 out of 5.
+Caveats: shorter track record (4 years), UAE regulation rather than ASIC.

 About FundedNext